moghimis/cpl_utils/README.md

 # cpl_utils
-This repo will be restructured and update.
+This repo will be restructured and updated soon.